Friday, November 2, 2007

 “So, I’ve been boring you,” said Steve.

 I looked at him.
-He did somehow look like Jesus, although without the beard and long hair and robe.
-Could he really be Jesus?
+He did look somewhat like Jesus, although without the beard and long hair and robe.
+Could he actually be Jesus?
 No, that was insane.

 (Click here for our next thrilling chapter, and kindly turn to the right hand column of this page for an up-to-date listing of links to other episodes of Arnold Schnabel’s Railroad Train to Heaven, and to many of his fine poems.)